 10 Adjusting Screws for a Successful Cloud Migration

 Cloudification is one of the most important IT topics for medium-sized companies.
-This article explains the key parameters that determine success during the planning and implementation of a cloud migration.
+This article outlines the ten key parameters that determine success when planning and implementing a cloud migration.

-Together with several experts, our colleagues at gridscale have developed a white paper outlining the ten most important levers for cloudification in SMEs.
+Together with industry experts, our colleagues at gridscale have created a white paper identifying the most important levers for successful cloudification in SMEs.
 Below is a summary of the main findings.
-The complete study can be requested free of charge here.
+You can download the full study at

 The 10 Adjusting Screws for a Successful Cloud Migration

-There is no universal formula for cloudification.
-The following sections describe the most important strategic, technical, and organizational factors, as well as their challenges and best practices.
+There is no one-size-fits-all formula for cloudification.
+The following sections describe the most important strategic, technical, and organizational factors—along with their challenges and best practices.

 Strategic Adjusting Screws